cieslarmichal/faker-cxx/README.md

 - [📝 Changelog](#-changelog)
 - [🔑 License](#-license)

+## Introduction

+Faker C++ is a C++ library inspired by the popular [Faker.js](https://github.com/faker-js/faker), aimed at providing developers with a robust tool for generating fake (but realistic) data.
+Whether you're building test suites, populating databases, or creating demos, Faker C++ has got you covered.

-## 🎯 Goal
+## Key Features

-The goal of Faker C++ is to provide a library similar to [Faker.js](https://github.com/faker-js/faker) for C++ community.
-Faker C++ helps with the creation of realistic and customizable fake data for testing and development purposes within C++ applications.
+📚 Realistic Data Generation: Generate various types of data including names, addresses, emails, dates, and more.

+🛠 Modular Design: Choose from a wide range of modules like Internet, Location, String, Date, and more to generate specific types of data.

+🚀 Easy Integration: Seamlessly integrate with CMake, and it supports major compilers like MSVC, GCC, Clang, and Apple Clang.

 ## 📖 Usage and Documentation